 How concerned are you about crime in your local area?
 Do you feel safe where you live?

-This new survey, along with StreetSafe, will identify areas of concern and help the group to understand the reasons that people may not feel safe in their towns and villages.
+The survey will assist in identifying areas of concern and help the CSP to understand the reasons that people may not feel safe in Stevenage.
 The feedback will then be used to help shape local safety improvements.

-North Herts Safer Neighbourhood Inspector James Lant said: “This survey is another way that our local communities can tell us how they feel and let us know what they think we should be focusing on.
+Stevenage Safer Neighbourhood Inspector Pat McPeake said: “This survey is another way that our local communities can tell us how they feel and let us know what they think we should be focusing on.